 Support and Information

 At school, we have a dedicated Wellbeing base that students can use for break and lunchtime “drop ins” as well as to access 1:1 mentoring and counselling support.
 This resource is invaluable and has enabled students to worry less and engage with their learning.
-We have a range of external services that work in school to deliver counselling, drama therapy as well as CBT.
+We have a range of external services that work in school to deliver counselling, drama therapy, mentoring and CBT.

-Our in-house provision is excellent.
+Our in-house provision offers numerous opportunities, also.
 We have a Wellbeing Manager who is also a fully qualified counsellor (Julie Laycock).
 We are also a successful counselling placement school where we accept Level 4 and Level 5 trainee counsellors.
 Our in-house Wellbeing team works with students, parents and staff.

 Students also receive assemblies and form time sessions around wellbeing and mental health.
-Annually, we run a wellbeing day for our main feeder primary schools and we have events such as wellbeing week, feeling good week and a mental health awareness fair.
+Annually, we run a wellbeing day for our main feeder primary schools and we have events such as wellbeing week, as well as recognising key awareness days throughout the academic year.

-Staff receive training in LGBT+ support and self-harm awareness.
-The staff team regularly review the training needs of staff, ensuring the pastoral staff in particular receive Mental Health First Aid training.
-Every half term parents have an opportunity to attend “parent information evenings” on topics such as the teen brain, LGBTQ+, Online Safety, general wellbeing, CAMHS services, exam support and dealing with anxiety.
-In early 2020, we were lucky enough to welcome Professor John Coleman to school to deliver a session to both parents and staff on the teen brain.
+Staff receive training in a variety of wellbeing topics- LGBTQ+ support and self-harm awareness to name a couple.
+The wellbeing staff regularly review the training needs of our wider staff body and meet regularly to encourage and support our whole school vision of student wellbeing being everyone’s responsibility.
+We have upskilled our pastoral staff in receiving their Mental Health First Aid training.
+We hold numerous educational and supportive opportunities for our parents/carers, also.
+Each term, parents have an opportunity to attend ‘parent information evenings’ on topics such as the teen brain, LGBTQ+, Online Safety, general wellbeing, CAMHS services, exam support and dealing with anxiety.
+This academic year, we aim to cover the following topics- confidence and self-esteem, self-harm and stress and sleep.

 For more information and support, please see the full list of websites and material detailed below in the parent section.